sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 Open Folder in Container", and hit :kbd:`Enter`, and choose the directory ``$SAGE_ROOT`` of your local Sage repository.

-Once VS Code starts running the dev container, by clicking on "show log", you can see what it does:
+Once VS Code starts configuring the dev container, by clicking on "show log", you can see what it does:

 - It pulls the prebuilt image from ghcr.io (via